 My research addresses the question of how diverse individuals, who disagree on a wide range of fundamental questions, can live together in a shared social world.
 I’ve found that tackling this question requires approaching various topics in political philosophy using a wide range of theoretical tools.
-I’ve worked on questions ranging from legitimacy, democratic theory, distributive justice, and public reason liberalism, and I’ve addressed these questions using methods such as social choice theory, agent-based modeling, and, of course, more typical philosophical argumentation, as well as often drawing on insights in the empirical social sciences.
+I’ve worked on questions ranging from political authority, democratic theory, distributive justice, and public reason liberalism.
+I’ve addressed these questions using methods such as social choice theory, agent-based modeling, and, of course, more typical philosophical argumentation, as well as often drawing on insights in the empirical social sciences.

 My dissertation, titled Relating as Equals, develops a moral theory of social status.
 In line with relational egalitarian views, I argue that there is one kind of social status, which I call public social status, that we ought to be equals within the context of.
 Other topics addressed include: the conditions under which inequalities of public social status can be justified; the implications of a commitment to equality of public social status in the context of distributive justice; and the implications of that commitment for the arrangement of political institutions.

-Papers Linked papers are final revised submissions prior to corrections.
-If you are interested in a paper and cannot access it, please feel free to email me and I can send them your way.
-My email: firstname.lastname@example.org
+Papers If you are interested in a paper and cannot access it, please feel free to email me and I will send it your way.
+My email: email@example.com